nanoporetech/ont-open-datasets/content/blog/gm24385_2020.09/index.md

 > The following cell lines/DNA samples were obtained from the NIGMS Human Genetic Cell Repository at the Coriell Institute for Medical Research:
 GM24385.

+***Whats included?***

+The dataset comprises multiple R9.4.1 and R10.3 flowcells of multiple separately prepared samples; each sample was run on each flowcell type.

+The initial sequencer outputs are included in self container directories.
+In addition derived outputs from an automated pipeline are stored separately.

+***Details concerning sample preparations***

+TODO.

+***Location of the data***

+The data is located in an Amazon Webservice S3 bucket at:

+    s3://ont-open-data/gm24385_2020.09/

+***Description of available data***

+TODO